 Learn to surf in Lanzarote

 Any time is a good time for surfing on the island of Lanzarote – which is known as ‘Europe’s Hawaii’ because of its quality surf.
-The summer months are the best time to go if you are starting out, as the waves are smaller then.
+The summer months are the best time to go if you are starting out, as the waves are smaller at this time.
 There are plenty of good surfing spots within a short distance, as going from one side of the island to the other only takes around 45 minutes.

 A good places for beginners to learn to surf is Playa Famara – a long, natural beach situated in a large protected bay, which provides a safe environment for surfing beginners.
 Another good spot is Jameos del Agua, located on the east side of the island, which also attracts a fair number of beginner surfers.